What are conventional home loans?

 Adjustable-rate mortgage (ARM) options [typically have lower initial interest rates than fixed-rate mortgages.
 The interest rate and monthly principal & interest (P&I) payments remain the same for an initial period of time (such as 5, 7, or 10 years), then adjusts to reflect market conditions up to a yearly and max rate cap limit – meaning your rate can rise (or fall) over time.
 This option may provide flexibility if you plan to move, pay off your loan or refinance before the initial rate adjusts.

-If you’re interested in purchasing or refinancing a home in Las Cruces or accross New Mexico, Mann Mortgage can help you make it happen.
+If you’re interested in building a home in Las Cruces or accross New Mexico, Mann Mortgage can help you make it happen.
 Please contact us today or apply online in less than 10 minutes using the secure online application below.